Modern Renaissance

 A SEEN Signature Gathering

-Modern Renaissance is a SEEN Signature Gathering that took place on 21 February.
+Modern Renaissance is a SEEN Signature Gathering that took place on 21 February in London.

 Initiated by Chengxi Taylor, an AI founder working at the intersection of technology and human-centred systems, the gathering explored one central question: